Schwendilator/SuPi-8/README.md

 Set a hotspot password (or press Enter for `Classic!`).
 The installer does everything — partitions the SD card, installs dependencies, deploys the app, creates the hotspot.
 Reboot when prompted.

-> Building your own release image?
-Keep the exFAT placeholder partition small (e.g. 200 MB) when partitioning in step 1 — SuPi-8's first-boot service (`supi8-storage.service`) will grow and reformat it to fill whatever card the end user actually flashes, so the placeholder's size only affects how big your distributed `.img` file is, not the final usable storage.

 ### Connect

 The Pi creates a Wi-Fi hotspot: